Prominent businessman stood naked in doorway before indecently assaulting 'nauseous' guest, court hears

 A wealthy businessman stood naked in the doorway of a room before indecently assaulting a young man lying sick in a bed, a court has heard.

-The prominent Kiwi is on trial at Auckland District Court, alongside his business manager and a well-known entertainer.
+The prominent Kiwi is on trial in the Auckland District Court, alongside his business manager and a well-known entertainer.

 The businessman is facing two charges of indecent assault - having been accused of abusing two men in February 2008 and October 2016 - and two counts of perverting the course of justice by attempting to dissuade the second complainant from giving evidence at his trial.